- A Message from the Headmaster

 How to apply

-Application forms for September 2014 are available to download from the section Application Form or from:-
+Bursary applications for 2014 are now closed.
+Application forms for September 2015 will be available to download later in the year from the section Application Form or from:-

 Bury Grammar Schools

 If you have any questions in relation to completion of the form or if you are unsure as to the information required, or as to how bursaries are awarded, please contact the Bursar.

 What happens next?